-Tracey Holloway of the Center for Sustainability and the Global Environment at the University of Wisconsin–Madison pointed out public engagement can actually benefit the research itself, with two-way dialogue potentially leading to new research directions.
-If scientists do go this route, though, it’s important to engage users at the beginning, middle, and end (so they don’t feel like they’re left hanging).
+Tracey Holloway of the Center for Sustainability and the Global Environment at the University of Wisconsin–Madison observed that public engagement can actually benefit the research itself, with two-way dialogue potentially leading to new research directions.
+If scientists do go this route, though, users must be engaged at the beginning, middle, and end (so they do not feel as if they are left hanging).
 “It is absolutely not enough to publish a journal article and hope that they read it,” she said.
-Instead, scientists need to recognize the deliverables different audiences need—whether a booklet, a video, or a presentation—can work hand-in-hand with the peer-reviewed journal article.
-“Look for the win-win,” she said.
+Instead, scientists need to recognize that the deliverables different audiences need—whether a booklet, a video, or a presentation—can work hand-in-hand with the peer-reviewed journal article.
+“Look for the win-win,” she advised.

 Sriram Sundararajan of Iowa State University spoke about how broader-impacts work—an important section of National Science Foundation grant proposals—is built into the structure of his institution to help faculty members “develop their broader-impacts identity.”
-One important thing to remember when writing such statements, he said, is “don’t say you’re talking to the public, but say you’re talking with the public.”
+When writing such statements, he comment, “don’t say you’re talking to the public, but say you’re talking with the public.”

 The Online Scientist: Social Media and Public Engagement

 “The Online Scientist: Social Media and Public Engagement” addressed how scientists and professional science communicators can meet strategic communication goals through social media.